hiohiohio/omegat-plugin-linkbuilder/README.md

 ================================
-LinkBuilder: A plugin for OmegaT
+The LinkBuilder plugin for OmegaT
 ================================

 LinkBuilder is a plugin for OmegaT designed to make translation easy.